 Whitney Stadium had a charm.
-The Hank (Dickinson’s Henry Biesiot Activity Center, now named after Dickinson State coach Hank Biesiot) is just a great place for high school and college football.
-From the seating to the press box, it’s just well done with easy access in and out and throughout during games.
-And even though the Blue Hawks have struggled of late, they are still southwest North Dakota’s team and fans flock from the small towns to games.
+The Hank (Dickinson’s Henry Biesiot Activity Center, now named after former Dickinson State Coach Hank Biesiot) is just a great place for high school and college football.
+From the seating to the press box, it’s well done with easy access in and out and throughout during games.
+The Blue Hawks are southwest North Dakota’s team and fans flock from the small towns to games.
 It gets the nod because it’s outdoors, and the people create a family atmosphere.
 It's also home to Dickinson High School and Dickinson Trinity.

 2. The Fargodome

-A two-time defending national champion can even make the big barn a fun place to watch the game.
+A three-time defending national champion can even make the big barn a fun place to watch the game.
 True, you need field glasses in the upper reaches to get a close view, but have you ever been to a large stadium where you don’t?
 No one needed field glasses to watch Jim Kleinsasser’s dash.
 The only complaint here: If you have to use the elevator from the press box, bring an overnight bag.
 And it's indoors.
 Good for crowd noise and a lack of atmospheric conditions.
 I just prefer outdoor football.

 3. Bismarck Community Bowl

 Another nice outdoor facility, this one on the bluffs above the Missouri River.
-Counting the grassy knoll that surrounds the field, there is seating for many tens of thousands should Alabama and LSU ever play here.
-The new press box and suites (when they are done) won’t do a lot for the average spectator, but improving concessions and other amenities will.
+Counting the grassy knoll that surrounds the field, there is seating for many tens of thousands should Alabama and LSU ever play there.
+The new press box and suites don't do a lot for the average spectator in the stands, but improved concessions and other amenities will.
 And because of its size, you don’t have to sit next to anyone you don’t want to, which is important given it also is home to three high schools.
 And the view is great.